gabrielsoltz/metahub/README.md

 - You can sort and filter by any column.
 - You can auto-filter by any column
 - You can group/ungroup findings
-- You can also download that data to xlsx, csv, html and json.
+- You can also download that data to xlsx, CSV, HTML, and JSON.

 <p align="center">
   <img src="docs/imgs/html-export.png" alt="html-example"/>